sathvik0320/Docker/README.md

 # Docker
-#new way of virtual environments
+#new way for virtual environments